2BrainsProjects/PS/code/js/README.md

 ## Conclusion

-In conclusion, this technical document provides an in-depth overview of the Gomoku frontend application organization and structure.
+In conclusion, this technical document provides an in-depth overview of the Anonichat frontend application organization and structure.
 It outlines the application internal software organization, such as the API communication, authentication, contexts/providers, navigation and deep-linking.

 All the requirements were met and the application is fully functional.